Cyber assessment should be ongoing during the mergers and acquisitions process, not a point-in-time exercise.

 Take the Verizon acquisition of Yahoo in 2017 as an example.
 Following Yahoo’s security breach disclosures, there was a $350 million acquisition price cut.

-Forescout recently commissioned a survey of nearly 3,000 IT decision makers (ITDMs) and business decision makers (BDMs) to examine the growing concern of cyber risks and the importance of cyber assessment during M&A and determine how well companies are prepared to deal with cyber risk during M&A.
+Forescout recently commissioned a survey of nearly 3,000 IT decision makers (ITDMs) and business decision makers (BDMs) to examine the growing concern of cyber risks and the importance of cyber assessment during mergers and acquisitions and determine how well companies are prepared to deal with cyber risk during M&A.

 The research study, The Role of Cybersecurity in M&A Diligence uncovered a number of interesting insights into the current mindset of ITDMs and BDMs, as well as some of the areas of concern and opportunities for improvement during the due diligence process of an acquisition.
 On a positive note, we did find that organizations are placing more focus on a target’s cybersecurity posture than they did previously.
 Eighty-one percent of ITDMs and BDMs agree that they are putting more of a focus on a target’s cybersecurity posture than in the past, highlighting that cyber is a top priority for both IT and business decision makers.